 The DNP proposal was distributed to and reviewed by multiple constituencies at the University during the fall, 2007 semester.
-On September 26, 2007 the President's Executive Council gave preliminary approval pending a review of the proposed budget by the Cabinet.
+On September 26, 2007, the President's Executive Council gave preliminary approval pending a review of the proposed budget by the Cabinet.
 The Graduate Council approved the proposal on October 11, 2007.
 The President's Cabinet gave unanimous approval on October 31, 2007.
 Finally, after approval by the Academic Affairs Committee of the Board of Trustees on December 6th, the full Board voted to approve the proposal on December 8, 2007.

 The HSON was re-accredited by the Commission on Collegiate Nursing Education (CCNE) in 2010 for 10 years through June 2020.
 The Post MSN DNP Program received initial accreditation in 2008 and similar accreditation was granted for the Post BSN DNP Program in 2010.
 A CCNE site visit for continuing full accreditation of the DNP Program was conducted in October 2014 and was re-accredited through 2025.
 In addition, USD was re-accredited in 2012 by the Western Association of Schools and Colleges (WASC).
 In 2006, 2010, 2014, and again in 2019, the BSN-DNP program was re-approved by the California Board of Registered Nursing (BRN).
-In the Spring of 2018, USD HSON faculty agreed unanimously to open the Post Masters DNP program to MSN applicants seeking advanced nursing practice roles in Nursing Informatics and Health Systems Leadership and began offering the Post MSN tracks in a hybrid format in Fall of 2019.
-To date, 84 APRNs have graduated from our Post MSN DNP Program.
+In the Spring of 2018, USD HSON faculty agreed unanimously to open the Post Masters DNP program to MSN applicants seeking advanced nursing practice roles in Nursing Informatics and Health Systems Leadership and began offering the Post MSN DNP Program.
 Most of our DNP Program graduates have gone on to leadership roles in clinical practice and nursing education across the nation and around the world.